vladislavs256/SmallTicketSystem/README.md

 ## Additional Requirements:

 - Attach up to 3 files to a ticket, with total size not exceeding 5 MB; files should be viewable and/or downloadable.
-[ServerValidation](app/Http/Requests/Ticket/CreateRequest.php)
+[Server Validation](app/Http/Requests/Ticket/CreateRequest.php)
 - Utilize Laravel migration for admin account.[Migration file](database/migrations/2014_10_12_000000_create_users_table.php)
-  - Implement AJAX for adding/updating comments.[blade(in script tag)](resources/views/tickets/view.blade.php)
+  - Implement AJAX for adding/updating comments.[Blade(in script tag)](resources/views/tickets/view.blade.php)
-- Allow administrator to manage ticket types (add, edit, delete).[Typecontroller](app/Http/Controllers/Ticket/TypeController.php) [View Blade](resources/views/type)
+- Allow administrator to manage ticket types (add, edit, delete).[Typecontroller](app/Http/Controllers/Ticket/TypeController.php) [Blade](resources/views/type)
-- Enable sorting, filtering, and searching by any field in the list of tickets.[library DataTables](resources/views/tickets/index.blade.php)
+- Enable sorting, filtering, and searching by any field in the list of tickets.[DataTable library](resources/views/tickets/index.blade.php)
-- Allow leaving a comment or closing a ticket directly from the ticket table (if not closed).[In blade](resources/views/tickets/index.blade.php)
+- Allow leaving a comment or closing a ticket directly from the ticket table (if not closed).[Blade](resources/views/tickets/index.blade.php)
 - Protect all forms from CSRF.